isomerpages/imda-tradetrust/_solution/How It Works.md

 <p>These TradeTrust-enabled electronic documents will have the functional
 equivalent of the paper-based version.
-They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain via email for example.
+They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT and data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.
 You can also save the documents in pdf format with QR code.</p>
 <blockquote>
 <p>You can secure any digital document to protect its authenticity and control
 the possession and actions like endorsement and revocation</p>